-- All College activities with the express purpose of providing educational opportunities for children, such as dance programs, the theatre, summer enrichment programs, athletic camps, and other official events sponsored by the College, must provide for the adequate supervision and safety of participating children. - To ensure safety, minor children should always be under the appropriate control and supervision of an adult.
-Children must not be left unattended or unsupervised at any time. - Children should not accompany students to class, tutoring sessions, or the library.
+All College activities with the express purpose of providing educational opportunities for children, such as dance programs, theatre programs, summer enrichment programs, athletic camps, and other official events sponsored by the College, must provide adequate supervision and safety of participating children.

+To ensure safety, minor children should always be under the appropriate control and supervision of an adult.
+Children must not be left unattended or unsupervised at any time.